matchbookiii/msan622/final-project/README.md

 Regarding feedback I did not agree with, I did not receive any really.
 All my reviewers were engaged and interested and provided positive support.

 ## Challenges ##

+- Getting the colors of discrete data to stay consistent.
+A problem happens in some time slices where there were not passengers assigned to every bus.
+The result is that the people waiting changed color from frame to frame.
+I had to force ggplot to respect the same colors by changing the color assignments based upon how many bus types were present.
+- Getting geom_point to dodge.
+As I said above, I would have liked to overlay a distribution of points over the error bars by dodging, but I could not get it to work.
+- Having different geoms in different grid locations.
+I solved by using standard R plots.